-A closing arm may cause severe or lethal injury to persons, bicyclers, cabriolet drivers and motorcycle drivers!
+A closing arm may cause severe or lethal injury to persons, bicycler and cabriolet drivers!

 - Install safety installations, such as a MAGNETIC safety light barrier as surveillance device.
 The surveillance device must prevent the closing of the barrier in case a person or a vehicle is standing below the barrier. - Only use barrier arms approved of by MAGNETIC. - Assemble edge protection. - If the edge protection was damaged it must be replaced immediately or the barrier must be taken out of operation.